NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

 ## Steps to execute a kernel function

-1. Get an instance of the GPU to communicate to using *MTLCreateSystemDefaultDevice()*
+1. Get an instance of the GPU to communicate too, using *MTLCreateSystemDefaultDevice()*
 ```python
 device = Metal.MTLCreateSystemDefaultDevice()
 ```